 When you arrive you will meet the radiographer and radiography assistant.
-They will explain the test, and there will be an opportunity to ask questions.
+They will explain the test, and there will be an opportunity to ask further questions.
 Your child will be weighed and then will be given a small injection of radioactive liquid.
 If your child has a favourite toy, you may wish to bring it with you for comfort and distraction.

-There needs to be a delay between the injection and the pictures being taken.
-This can be anything from 2 to 4 hours.
-The radiographer will tell you what time to come back to the department for the pictures.
-We will take 2 different sets of pictures, with your child lying still on the bed.
-Your child will not need to undress for this.
+Your child will then lie still on the bed and we will start taking the pictures immediately.
+They will lie on their front for the first 20 minutes, then on their back for the rest of the pictures.
 They can watch a DVD, listen to music, or we have distraction toys for younger children.
-You can stay with your child during the test, and help to keep them still.
-It will take about 20 minutes to take the images.
+You can stay with your child during the test, and help keep them still.
+Pictures will then be taken at set time intervals and this can take all day.